Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Getting sued can be scary.
 But, just take a breath and remember that you do not have to take a debt collection lawsuit lying down.
 If you have received a lawsuit from Target National Bank, you should not ignore it in the hopes that it will go away.
 That is a recipe for disaster and could be worse for your credit and your financial future.
-Rather, you should read on and learn how you can effectively respond to the lawsuit, and maybe even get it dismissed entirely!
+Rather, you should read on and learn how you can effectively respond to the lawsuit and your options for resolving the debt issue.

-At SoloSuit, we have helped many individual credit card holders fight back against a debt collection lawsuit, and we can do the same for you.
-Accordingly, in this article, we will talk about who Target National Bank is, and then we will give you tips on how to beat them in court.
+At Solo, we have helped many individual credit card holders effectively and efficiently resolve a debt collection lawsuit, and we can do the same for you.
+Accordingly, in this article, we will talk about who Target National Bank is, and then we will give you tips on how to engage with them.

-If, after reading this article, you have more questions about your own individual circumstances, then contact us at SoloSuit.
-Our mission is to give consumers the tools they need to push back against credit card companies like Target National Bank that aggressively pursue credit card holders who may owe a debt.
+If, after reading this article, you have more questions about your own individual circumstances, then contact us at Solo.
+Our mission is to give consumers the tools they need to effectively communicate with credit card companies like Target National Bank that pursue credit card holders who may owe a debt.

 Target National Bank was founded in 1994 when it was called Retailers National Bank.
 It became Target National Bank in 2004.
 The company was the primary issuer and servicer for the Target Red Card (the credit card for Target stores), and the Target Card Visa (a standard Visa rewards card with the Target logo).